Affiliate links on Android Authority may earn us a commission. Learn more.

 Yes, Video Boost requires a Google Account because the processed clips will be added to your Google Photos library.

-Video Boost is part of the December 2023 Feature Drop, so you should receive a notification on your Pixel 8 Pro when the OTA (over the air) update is ready.
+Video Boost is part of the December 2023 Feature Drop, so it is available to you if you have a Pixel 8 Pro that has been updated since then.